-EN425 Internship (2-16)-Supervised learning experience in an appropriate professional setting for elective credit only.
-Must be prearranged with supervisor.
-Prerequisites: junior or senior class standing and previous coursework in field of interest.
+EN425 Internship (2-8) - Supervised learning experience combining on-the-job work experience and related academic study in an appropriate professional setting for elective credit only.
+Must be prearranged with supervisor and approved in advance by the Registrar's Office.
+Prerequisites: junior or senior class standing, previous coursework in field of interest and minimum cumulative GPA of 2.50.

-EN440/CO440 The Literary Journal (4)-See course listing under Communication and Theatre Arts.
+EN440/CO440 The Literary Journal (4) - See course listing under Communication and Theatre Arts.

-EN470 Chaucer and the Medieval Tradition (4)-Studies Canterbury Tales and other medieval literary works using Middle English texts.
+EN470 Chaucer and the Medieval Tradition (4) - Studies Canterbury Tales and other medieval literary works using Middle English texts.
 Set in artistic, theological and philosophical contexts of Christian Middle Ages in Europe.
 (Alternate years.
-Offered 2005-2006.)
+Not offered 2006-2007.)

-EN491 Senior Seminar in English Studies (2-4)-Seminars examine specialized topics in language and literature.
+EN491 Senior Seminar in English Studies (2-4) - Seminars examine specialized topics in language and literature.
 Prerequisite: substantial completion of the major or permission of the instructor.